bullet-train-co/bullet_train-core/README.md

 # Bullet Train Roles

-This Ruby Gem provides a Yaml-based configuration layer on top of CanCanCan's ability file.
-You can use this configuration file to simplify the definition of the most common types of permissions, while still implementing more complicated permissions in CanCanCan's traditional `app/model/ability.rb`.
+Bullet Train Roles provides a Yaml-based configuration layer on top of CanCanCan's ability file.
+You can use this configuration file to simplify the definition of many common permissions, while still implementing more complicated permissions in CanCanCan's traditional `app/model/ability.rb`.

+Additionally, Bullet Train Roles makes it trivial to assign the same roles and associated permissions at different levels in your application.
+For example, you can assign someone administrative privileges at a team level, or only at a project level.

+Bullet Train Roles was created by [Andrew Culver](http://twitter.com/andrewculver) and [Adam Pallozzi](https://twitter.com/adampallozzi).

 ## Example Domain Model